||bout the Area|

 who painted many of his "Birds of America" series while living in the area

-In the historic town of St Francisville, located in the West Feliciana Parish of Louisiana, you will find that there is an abundance of activities to keep you entertained in the local area.
-From tours around the plantations and antebellum homes set up by English planters over 300 years ago to bird watching, nature trails and bike rides, there is a lot to enjoy, whatever you are looking to get out of your break.
+In St Francisville, you'll find there is an abundance of activities to keep you entertained in the local area.
+From plantation tours to bird watching, nature trails and bike rides, there's a lot to enjoy.

-A highly recommended historical plantation house to visit is Oakley House, a West Indies plantation home featuring a museum, trails, herb gardens, slave quarters, a barn (complete with animals, and excellent guided tours.
-Be aware, however, that Oakley House is closed on Sundays and Mondays.
+A highly recommended historical plantation house to visit is Oakley House, a West Indies plantation home featuring a museum, trails, herb gardens, slave quarters, a barn (complete with animals), and excellent guided tours.
+Oakley House is closed on Sundays and Mondays.

 Afton Villa Gardens:

-Afton Villa has been owned by a succession of interesting people who have owned it for over a century and a half.
-Every resident has contributed something to its amazing beauty and the story of all of their lives is found in the grounds giving a walk around them a haunting, unsettling aura.
-Could this be the most haunted place in Louisiana?
-The journey along the path that’s lined with a breathtaking archway of live oak trees for a mile and a half is enough of an introduction to prove that Afton Villa is a special place.
-Unfortunately the main building was destroyed by a fire in 1963, but the gardens remain intact.
+The journey along the path that lines the entryway to Afton Villa Gardens with its breathtaking archway of live oak trees and azaleas for a mile and a half is enough of an introduction to prove that Afton Villa is a very special place.
+Unfortunately the main building was destroyed by a fire in 1963, but the gardens remain intact with tens of thousands of bulbs planted every year.
+It's open March through October.

 Port Hudson State Historic Site: